jennakwon06/dropwizard_heroku_weatherbot/README.md

 # Introduction

-This is a bare bone project for creating a DropWizard project and deploying it on Heroku.
+This is a project that demonstrates deploying a DropWizard project on Heroku.
 This project handles a GET request to http://drift-slack-demo.herokuapp.com/weather by returning a hardcoded string.
 The resource class that handles this request is under src/main/java/com/example/weatherbot/resources/WeatherResource.java